My petition was closed on the 8th March 2016, after the following consideration by the Public Petition’s Committee:

 “There is stunned silence.”

-Closure of my petition for a Sunshine Act for Scotland was then “minded” for closure by one of the members repeating what had been recorded by the Clerk in the papers for the meeting, that being:
+My petition for a Sunshine Act for Scotland was “minded” for closure by one of the members repeating what had been recorded by the Clerk in the papers for the meeting, that being:

 “PE1493 by Peter John Gordon on a Sunshine Act for Scotland.
 To close the petition, under Rule 15.7, on the basis that the Scottish Government has committed to review the need for updated guidance on what the petition calls for and is consulting on the issue to gather views on what format it should take.”